-In the coming months, this site will be the display case for my projects as my web developer training at Centriq continues.
+This site was built as the display case for my projects as my web developer training at Centriq got underway.
 To start off with, this site is made from scratch, as I really wanted it to reflect my abilities in design as well as development.
-As I learn more and my projects develop this will be my student and professional portfolio showcasing my abilities as I combine them with the skills I am now learning.
-I encourage you to check out my all my pages, but especially my Blog as I that will be the place to find out what's new in my education.
+As I have learned more and my projects developed this became my student and professional portfolio showcasing my abilities as I combine them with the skills I have learned.
+I encourage you to check out my all my pages, but especially my Portfolio.

 Who is this "Josh" Person?

-The Josh of JoshWWarren.com is in the process of switching gears from my previous area of study, ministry, to doing what I now truly feel is my dream and gift, programming and web development.
-The only job I have had since college is as a personal banker/teller, and that was really only to get me by till I became a full fledged minister.
+The Josh of JoshWWarren.com decided in 2012 to switch gears from my previous area of study, ministry, to doing what I now truly feel is my dream and gift, programming and web development.
+The only job I had since college was as a personal banker/teller, and that was really only to get me by till I became a full fledged minister.
 After some years of struggling with that, I came to the conclusion that I was misguided in that calling, and having no desire to continue as a bank teller, began looking into a field that I had long been fascinated with and thought I would get into had I not worked toward being a man of the cloth.
 That field was technology, and I decided that now was the time to take action.
 I was usually the “go-to” guy for little computer issues at work and at home, which is not to say that I knew a lot but rather that I could figure it out.
 Through some inquiring of other people in the broad field of IT, I found out about Centriq training.
 Scoring very well on the pre-assessment, and talking to some friends in the IT world, I decided to try my hand at web development in the .NET framework.
-So far I am loving it, not regretting the decision to do this for a second, and feel that I am doing very well as a beginner.
+So far I am loving it, not regretting the decision to do this for a second, and feel that I am doing very well.
 Thank you for visiting my site, and I hope you will come back to see my projects and new content in the future!

 How & Why of This Design